Work-Based Learning (WBL) Overview for Potential Business Partners

 - work with us to develop learning objectives for your student.

 Before referring potential candidates, we’ll come out to visit your business.
 During the semester you host a student, we’ll make at least one visit to your business to see how things are going.
-At the end of the experience, we’ll ask you to complete an online evaluation of your student.
+Twice during the experience we’ll ask you to complete online evaluations of your student.

-Forsyth Tech students participate in WBL during our fall (August through December) and spring (January through May) semesters.
+Forsyth Tech students participate in WBL during our fall (August through December) and spring (January through May) and summer (May through July) semesters.
 The WBL office works with potential WBL students during the months leading up to the semester.
 Student resumes are generally available for partner sites to consider one to two months before the semester starts.

 Selecting a student